 To make good choices.

 To hold on to something that’s worth waiting for (and that means having “The Talk” with them).
-That’s what I’m teaching my girl… and my boys.
+That’s what I’m teaching my girl … and my boys.

-So go ahead and post your blah blah blah and that you have blah blah blah and you’ll do blah blah blah if some guy does blah blah blah.
+So go ahead and post your blah-blah-blah and that you have blah-blah-blah and you’ll do blah-blah-blah if some guy does blah-blah-blah.

-But might I suggest, instead, that you quit talking and start raising.
+But I suggest, instead, that you quit talking and start raising.
 (And encouraging, for that matter.)
 Throwing out ridiculous threats won’t stop boys and girls from doing anything.
 The best way to protect them is to raise them to make good decisions for themselves.
 Have frank discussions about the risks of engaging in certain behaviors and the benefits of waiting for the one that may change their lives for the better.
 And you don’t want to risk scaring away the person that could do that.

 Leave a Reply